 Deferred tax assets or liabilities are computed based upon the difference between financial statement and income tax bases of assets and liabilities using the enacted marginal tax rate.
-The Company has provided a valuation allowance on its net deferred tax assets where it is more likely than not such assets will not be realized.
-At December 31, 2017, the Company had no valuation allowance on its net deferred tax assets.
+In the past, the Company provided a valuation allowance on its net deferred tax assets where it was deemed more likely than not such assets will not be realized.
+At December 31, 2018 and 2017, the Company had no valuation allowance on its net deferred tax assets.

-The Company recognizes the tax benefit from an uncertain tax position only if it is more likely than not the tax postion will be sustained on examination by the taxing authorities, based on the technical merits of the position.
+The Company recognizes the tax benefit from an uncertain tax position only if it is more likely than not the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
 The tax benefits recognized in the financial statements from such positions are then measured based on the largest benefit that has a greater than 50% likelihood of being realized upon settlement.
 For further discussion of the deferred tax asset and valuation allowance, we refer you to the section on "Deferred Tax Assets and Income Taxes" in this discussion.